 The priest arrkst his friend if he thought it were possible to ’scape by climbing down a rope stretched from the roof across the moat.
-His friend sayt: Yes, if there were true friends outside the Tower to aid them.
+His friend sayt: Yes, if there were true friends outside the Tower to aid us.

 He writ and arrkst his friends if they were willing to come to the Tower by night and bring a rope.
 They were to tie one end of the rope to a stake.